 A COMMO TIMEOUT Error indicates a communication interruption between the display and the control board.
 This error can be caused by a poor connection or a faulty phone cable.
 Disconnect and reconnect the telephone cable at the control board.
 If the error does not clear, disconnect and reconnect the telephone cable at the display panel module.
 If the error still appears, the cable may be faulty or the display panel module may be faulty.

 ALTERNATING FLASHING CONTROL PANEL LIGHTS

 The display panel lights will flash in an alternating sequence under any error codes.
-Clear the error and place the Main Freezer Power Off-On switch in the Off position and back in the On position.
+Clear the error and turn the Freezing Cylinder Off-On switch Off and back On.

 7.3 TROUBLESHOOTING - MACHINE